hundredrabbits/thebook/north_pacific_logbook.md

 I'm doing my best to stay upbeat, but I am getting worn down by all this grey weather and oncoming storms, I might be feeling this way because I am tired, I've had trouble getting deep sleep.
 I didn't sleep well last night because of AIS beeping, warning us of a ship.
 Then after that, the wind died and the jib was flapping rudely.
 We always wait a little before furling it, as sometimes the wind comes right back.
 It did return, but it was weak and we had to furl it after all.

 I motored for 2 hours on my first shift to charge our batteries, we need to do it often these days, as cloudy skies don't permit our panels to draw from the sun.
 Once in a while, we get a fog sun, a bright diffused halo in the sky.
 That is the most sun this part of the ocean will ever grant us.
 Fog sun works with our panel, I did not expect that.

+# Foul-weather gear

+> "The modern oilskin garment was developed by Edward Le Roy, in 1898.
+Le Roy used worn-out sailcloth painted with a mixture of linseed oil and wax to produce a waterproof garment suitable to be worn on deck in foul-weather conditions."

+Oilskins and other traditionally 'waxed' clothing, used to be the main-stay of sailors, they would last a lifetime if their owners put enough love and work into them.
+Nowadays, foul-weather gear is made from synthetics treated with Durable Water Repellent (DWR), and requires the same amount care and attention.
+Other types include flexible PVC-coated synthetics.
+All have their pros and cons, but few can rival the breathable qualities of Le Roy's process.

+When we started sailing, we both purchased a full set of foul-weather gear.
+An expensive set, a bib and jacket.
+We found that these kept us dry and warm initially, but overtime, they lost their durable water repellent coating, and we found ourselves sitting in puddles often.
+The water would wet our butts, and seep inside to wet the rest.
+A wet butt is terrible on long trips, as it irritates the skin and can leave painful bruises.

+Synthetic DWR-coated foulies need to be re-treated often to maintain water-repellency.
+Affected garments can be treated with a 'spray-on' or 'wash-in' treatment.
+It is possible to wetproof clothing yourself, the process is simple, and is a good option for those who don't want to reply on marine stores and their products.

+Zippers on clothes are also exposed to the elements, making damage and corrosion difficult to avoid.
+We found that even plastic zippers will freeze up from too much salt buildup.
+Applying a lubricant can aid minimize blockages.

+After long, salty trips, we usually rinse our gear with plenty of freshwater to remove salt crystals.
+We use old tooth brushes to scrub deposits from zippers.
+Failing to do this, will make deteriorate your expensive gear, very, very fast.

+* * *

 \newpage